chrisjmccormick/chrisjmccormick.github.io/_posts/2016-04-27-word2vec-resources.markdown

 ============

 * I have my own tutorial on the skip-gram model of Word2Vec [here](http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/).
+* [Part 2](http://mccormickml.com/2017/01/11/word2vec-tutorial-part-2-negative-sampling/) of my tutorial covers subsampling of frequent words and the Negative Sampling technique.
 * I created a project called [inspec_word2vec](https://github.com/chrisjmccormick/inspect_word2vec) that uses gensim in Python to load up Google's large pre-trained model, and inspect some of the details of the vocabulary.
 * I'm working on a Matlab implementation of Word2Vec, [word2vec_matlab](https://github.com/chrisjmccormick/word2vec_matlab).
 My goal is less about practical useage and more about understanding the model.
 For now, it doesn't support the most important part--actually training a Word2Vec model.
 What it does do currently is allow you to play with a paired-down (or, really, cleaned-up!) version of Google's pre-trained model in Matlab.